Exercise 17 :: Ticking Clock :: Why isn't my story moving forward?

 Using Characterizations to brainstorm Character Desires - things they want because of their characterizations, and things they want despite their characterizations, will give an author lots of different desires to play with as they get ready to have their character take ACTION.

+(These are just a few questions to get you started.
 A Pirate’s Guide has more questions and brainstorming space to really dig into what your character wants in exercise #17).